ty-porter/mlb-led-scoreboard-emulated/README.md

 * [feedparser](https://pypi.org/project/feedparser/): Used to fetch and parse RSS feeds.
 The scoreboard uses this to show news headlines.
 * [pyowm](https://github.com/csparpa/pyowm): OpenWeatherMap API interactions.
 We use this to get the local weather for display on the offday screen.
 For more information on how to finish setting up the weather, visit the [weather section](#weather) of this README.
 * [mlbgame](https://github.com/panzarino/mlbgame): The main library that fetches and parses all of the actual MLB data being displayed.

-If you continue to run into issues, join our Slack channel located at the top of the README.
+* [RGBMatrixEmulator](https://github.com/ty-porter/RGBMatrixEmulator), a drop-in replacement for [rpi-rgb-led-matrix](https://github.com/hzeller/rpi-rgb-led-matrix) which is normally used to drive LED displays on Raspberry Pi.

 #### Updating
 * **Re-run the install file**.
-Run `sudo ./install.sh` again.
+Run the above install command again.
 Any additional dependencies that were added with the update will be installed this way.
 If you are moving to a new major release version, answer "Y" to have it make you a new config file.
 * **Check your custom layout/color files if you made any**.
 There's a good chance some new keys were added to the layout and color files.
 These changes should just merge right in with the customized .json file you have but you might want to look at the new .json.example files and see if there's anything new you want to customize.

 That should be it!
 Your latest version should now be working with whatever new fangled features were just added.

-#### Time Zones
-Make sure your Raspberry Pi's timezone is configured to your local time zone.
-They'll often have London time on them by default.
-You can change the timezone of your raspberry pi by running `sudo raspi-config`.

 ## Usage
-`sudo python main.py` Running as root is 100% an absolute must, or the matrix won't render.

-**Adafruit HAT/Bonnet users: You must supply a command line flag:**

-`sudo python main.py --led-gpio-mapping="adafruit-hat"`
+`python main.py`

 See the Flags section below for more flags you can optionally provide.

 ### Configuration
+There are two config files associated with the scoreboard.

+The first (`config.json`) controls the scoreboard option.
 A default `config.json.example` file is included for reference.
 Copy this file to `config.json` and modify the values as needed.

 ```
 "preferred":                           Options for team and division preference